maSteinbach/owtracecollector/README.md

 go build
 ```

-and add it to your PATH
+3. Add the binary to your your PATH

-3. Create the binary of the collector with
+4. Create the binary of the collector with

 ```bash
 opentelemetry-collector-builder --config builder.yaml
 ```

-4.
+5.

 ```bash
 cd owtracecollector-dist
 ```

-5. Start the collector with
+6. Start the collector with

 ```bash
 ./owtracecollector --config ../config.yaml